 RWTH "Georesources and Materials Technology" Self Assessment

 For most people, the topic of mining is linked to ongoing discussions about closing collieries, subsidizations in hard coal mining or the environmental sustainability of fossil fuels.
-But mineral resources engineering means much more than promoting hard coal in underground mining.
-Salt, iron ore, sand, clay, brown coal, or rare earth elements are just a few products of mining, of which millions of tons are acquired every year in Germany, and without which daily life would be unimaginable.
-Furthermore, the course of study also deals with topics such as the development and conversion of renewable energies, sustainable and environmentally friendly production of raw materials, and moder recycling techniques.
+But mineral resources engineering means much more than extracting hard coal in underground mining.
+Salt, iron ore, sand, clay, brown coal, or rare earth elements are just a few products of mining, of which millions of tons are extracted every year in Germany, and without which daily life would be unimaginable.
+Furthermore, the course of study also deals with topics such as the development and conversion of renewable energies, sustainable and environmentally friendly production of raw materials, and modern recycling techniques.
 During your studies you will deal with the entire raw materials branch – from investigating deposits to recycling measures and topics in recycling management.
-The spectrum of subjects you take is also just as comprehensive.
-If you would like to review your aptitude and interests, you are welcome to attend lectures as a school student.
+The spectrum of subjects you will be taking is also just as comprehensive.
+If you would like to find out more about the subject area and the particular course of study, you are welcome to attend lectures while you are still a school student.
 You can also gather initial impressions on excursions, at the Schüleruni, during the university visitation week, or in Sample Studies for Girls.

 Do you want more glances and impressions?
 Use the diverse information!
 You can find our recommendations in the media library.

 Engineers with comprehensive knowledge and practical experience in the field of primary and secondary mineral resources are sought after worldwide.
 They primarily find work in planning, evaluating, and implementing processes to extract mineral resources.
 Additional fields of work can be found in the energy, environment, and recycling sector, consulting, administration, and politics.